yk4to/inkdrop-thumbnail-list/README.md

 ## Changelog

+### 0.2.4

+- Use `require` instead of `default export` for dayjs

 ### 0.2.3

-- Fixed a bug that non-YAML formatted text in the front matter cause a crash
+- Fix a bug that non-YAML formatted text in the front matter cause a crash

 ### 0.2.2

-- Changed to get dependencies from npm
+- Change to get dependencies from npm

 ### 0.2.1

-- Fixed a bug that caused a crash if duplicate keys existed in front-matter
+- Fix a bug that caused a crash if duplicate keys existed in front-matter

 ### 0.2.0

-- Added some options
+- Add some options
-- Removed one dependency
+- Remove one dependency

 ### 0.1.0 - First Release